 Eight local, national, and international artists and artist teams are implementing public artworks for the City of Pittsburgh's latest expansion of its Art in Parks program!
 These high-impact projects will be designed and installed on a staggered schedule through 2022 in the City’s five regional parks: Frick, Schenley, Emerald View, Riverview, and Highland.

-Below you can find some information on each park and the artists that will be working in them.
+Below you can find some information on each park, the artists, and the storytellers.